Train models with any machine learning frameworks

 )

-5. Template script parsing functionality explained
+5. Understand template script parsing functionality

 The script you are creating must take the following command line inputs: